Code-Institute-Submissions/fresh-box-mp1/README.md

 ### Features Left to Implement

-- Create basket and ordering system allowing the user to chose how many boxes they want to receive each week.

 - Add new boxes when new boxes if and when new boxes are created.

 - Log in / Sign up system to create.

-- Modal to notify the customer that their order has been requested.
+- Modal to notify the customer that their order has been requested, along with a link within that modal to take the user back to the homepage.

 ## Technologies Used